 When I was about four-years-old, I recall going across the street to sing to a neighbor who was dying of cancer.
 That I was able to bring a smile to the woman’s face, despite her physical suffering, profoundly affected me.
 I was taught early on that there’s a tremendous amount of pride that comes from being generous with your heart.

 My mom.
 I grew up on the East Coast, where the winters can be brutal.
 My mom used to pack brown bag lunches, complete with scarves and mittens, and leave them out for the homeless men and women in Grand Central train station.
 She would probably be uncomfortable with the fact that I’m talking about this openly, because her efforts have always been anonymous.
 I think there’s something very beautiful about that.
 We are big believers that philanthropy is a very private pursuit, and should never be done for recognition.
 Because of that, I feel a bit odd doing an interview on the subject.
 With that said, I am proud to be in a position to assist the Medela Recycles campaign by being their Ambassador, and I acknowledge that talking about it is the only way to get the word out there.
 If this interview encourages even one mom to donate her old, used Medela breastpump so that a new, multi-use pump can be given to the Ronald McDonald House, and benefit the mother of a NICU baby, it was well worth it

 What about being a Philanthropic Mom makes you most proud?

 Watching my daughter follow suit.
 Even at two-years-old, she possesses a stunning amount of compassion and insight.
 She’s already trying to save the world, one hug at a time.
 It’s inspiring!

 What is the legacy of change you want to leave behind?

-What would your kids say about all of this?
+What would your children say about all of this?